 - Milk – Any milk (plant or dairy) will work in these muffins.

 - Oil – Any fairly neutral flavoured cooking oil will work.
 Coconut oil will work but will change the flavour.

 - Spices – This recipe uses a traditional mix of ground allspice and cinnamon, but other combinations are well worth trying.
-How about including cloves, nutmeg, or a hint of ginger?
+How about including nutmeg, ginger or even a hint of ground cloves?

 - Toppings – I've topped these muffins with a few rolled oats, but I could have used lightly-crushed walnuts or a sprinkle of sliced almonds.
 Alternatively, use a little granola for the crunch.

 Recipe for vegan spiced sweet potato muffins first published November 2009.
 Updated with recipe tweaks and new images September 2018.